-Our first forays in the heritage sector were when we received the Crow Award from Wagga Wagga City Council where we produced a series of Digital Stories for exhibition, retail and educational DVD release at schools in the region.
+Our very first forays in the heritage sector were when we received the Crow Award in 2001 from Wagga Wagga City Council where we produced a series of Digital Stories for exhibition, retail and educational DVD release at schools in the region.

 Heritage Grant Funded Projects

 The Blackall Woolscour secured funding from the Queensland Heritage Trails Network to produce two films to tell the unique story of the restoration of their iconic site and artesian bore driven machinery.

 Lot 71 on the banks of the Maroochy River on the Sunshine Coast, is home to generations of Australian South Sea Islanders.
 This story has been developed with the DASSI and the State Library of Queensland as part of the SLQ Plantation Voices Exhibition.